Chart Industries Inc (GTLS)

 Current ratio = Total current assets ÷ Total current liabilities

-Chart Industries Inc's current ratio has fluctuated over the past eight quarters, ranging from a low of 1.19 in Q4 2023 to a high of 3.41 in Q4 2022.
-A current ratio above 1 indicates that the company has more current assets than current liabilities, which is generally considered a positive sign of liquidity.
+Chart Industries Inc's current ratio has shown some fluctuations over the past few years, ranging from a low of 1.08 in March 2021 to a high of 3.41 in December 2022.
+The current ratio measures the company's ability to meet its short-term obligations with its current assets, with a ratio above 1 indicating that the company has more current assets than current liabilities.